What to Expect When Ordering Tubers

 When you receive our tubers, open your package and inspect them.
 Please return them to their packaging material and store in a cool (not cold, and certainly not freezing) location, prior to planting.

-Plant your dahlias outside after your USDA growing zone’s last frost date, once the soil has wormed a little.
+Plant your dahlias outside after your last frost date, once the soil has wormed a little.
 Check the forecast to avoid a long stretch of heavy rain at planting time, and plant in a location with well-draining soil.
 Your dahlias should sprout about 5 weeks after planting.
-We recommend planting your tubers in the ground; dahlias are not container lovers.
+I recommend planting your tubers in the ground; dahlias are not container lovers.